Podcast 9 February 2026

 Susan (5:32): What I'm hearing here, and I've heard it myself in my own clients, if they come to me with a sudden shock, particularly around health, or indeed around a relationship, is a kind of bereavement journey.
 You know, there's often denial, first denial, and then fear completely takes over and grief, you know, grief for a life that you said James is changed forever, but fear of, will life change or will life end?
 It's a very, very primitive response, and as Talia said, the mind stops.
 What can she do with that?

-Caitlin (6:18): I think it’s so challenging, because when that fear response takes over, that’s our sort of primitive brain right, launching us into a fight, flight, freeze type of response, just trying to deal with a threat that seems imminent and you lose track of that prefrontal cortex, that higher level brain that helps you regulate emotions and bring some rationality online.
+Caitlin (6:18): I think it's so challenging, because when that fear response takes over, that's our kind of primitive brain right, launching us into a fight, flight, freeze type of response, just trying to deal with a threat that seems imminent and you lose track of that prefrontal cortex, that higher level brain that helps you regulate emotions and bring some rationality online.
 Yeah.

 James (6:55): Another pressure that adds to that, I think, is the urgency that once doctors have diagnosed, they want to act straight away, so come on, let's go.
 This is the plan, and to find space for yourself.
 To say is that my plan?
 Can I get a second a third opinion?
 Can I talk to the people who love me and know me precisely at the moment that you are feeling that primitive fear response that is really hard and debilitating.
 I think